-- 2. All teeth in each sextant are examined (with the exception of 3rd molars unless 1st and/or 2nd molars are missing) - 3.
-For a sextant to qualify for recording, it must contain at least 2 teeth

-4. A World Health Organisation (WHO) BPE probe is used.
+- 1. The dentition is divided into 6 sextants and the 2.
+All teeth in each sextant are examined (with the exception of 3rd molars unless 1st and/or 2nd molars are missing). - 3.
+For a sextant to qualify for recording, it must contain at least 2 teeth. - 4.
+A World Health Organisation (WHO) BPE probe is used.
 This has a 'ball end' 0.5mm in diameter and a black band from 3.5mm to 5.5mm.
-Light probing force should be used (20-25 grams).

-5. The probe should be 'walked around' the teeth in each sextant.
+Light probing force should be used (20-25 grams). - 5.
+The probe should be 'walked around' the teeth in each sextant.
 All sites should be examined to ensure that the highest score in the sextant is recorded before moving on to the next sextant.
 If a code 4 is identified in a sextant, continue to examine all sites in the sextant.
-This will help to gain a fuller understanding of the periodontal condition and will make sure that furcation involvements are not missed
+This will help to gain a fuller understanding of the periodontal condition and will make sure that furcation involvements are not missed.

-Scoring codes
+Scoring Codes

-0 Pockets <3.5mm, no calculus/overhangs, no bleeding on probing (black band entirely visible) 1 Pockets <3.5mm, no calculus/overhangs, bleeding on probing (black band entirely visible) 2 Pockets <3.5mm, supra or subgingival calculus/overhangs (black band entirely visible) 3 Probing depth 3.5-5.5mm (black band partially visible, indicating pocket of 4-5 mm) 4 Probing depth >5.5mm (black band disappears, indicating a pocket of 6 mm or more) Furcation involvement
+Pockets <3.5mm

+No calculus/overhangs, no bleeding on probing (black band entirely visible)

+Pockets <3.5mm

+No calculus/overhangs, bleeding on probing (black band entirely visible)

+Pockets <3.5mm

+Supra or subgingival calculus/overhangs (black band entirely visible)

+Probing depth 3.5-5.5mm

+(Black band partially visible, indicating pocket of 4-5mm)

+Probing depth >5.5mm

+(Black band disappears, indicating a pocket of 6mm or more)

+Furcation involvement